Data Models in DBMS

 Network Model

-A network model is nothing but a generalization of the hierarchical data model as this data model allows many to many relationships therefore in this model a record can also have more than one parent.
+A network data model is a flexible way to represent complex relationships between data entities.
+A network model is nothing but a generalization of the hierarchical data model as this data model allows many to many relationships; therefore, in this model, a record can also have more than one parent.
+This is achieved through multiple parent segments, which enable the network model to support complex, many-to-many relationships between data entities.

 The network model in DBMS can be represented as a graph and hence it replaces the hierarchical tree with a graph in which object types are the nodes and relationships are the edges.